miraleung/inline-comment-quality/README.md

      --params name=hadoop-common-project,out=$OUTDIR/output.json,importDir=$CODEDIR/hadoop/
 ```

+Here is how we processed the five codebases:
 - Hadoop: Process this one sub-project at a time.
 Larger subprojects may need
   to be split into two or three passes.
 - Spring: Process this by sub-project.
 Alternatively, subdivide the project